Geonovum/Testbed-sensordata/research question 1/researchQuestion1.md

 Relevant similarities:
 -  Support for limiting the list of returned properties per object with the `select` option.
 This is useful to reduce the size of the response, especially for use cases in e.g dashboards.
+- Both standards do not have built-in aggregation options, which can have a lot of added value when it comes to using data in other applications.

 Relevant differences:
 - CS API by default returns all related entities of a requested object.
 STA only covers properties of the selected entity, but has options to extend on that with `expand` to add related entities.